codepress/admin-columns/readme.txt

 = Is there documentation for Admin Columns? =

-Yes, you will find all the documentation you need on <a href="http://www.admincolumns.com/documentation">http://www.admincolumns.com/documentation</a>.
+Yes, you will find all the documentation you need on the [admincolumns.com documentation page](http://admincolumns.com/documentation/?utm_source=wordpressorg&utm_medium=readme&utm_content=faq&utm_campaign=cpac-pluginpage).

 = I have an idea for a great way to improve this plugin =

-Great!
-I'd love to hear from you.
+Great, we'd love to hear from you!
+Please leave your feature request in our [forums](http://admincolumns.com/forums/forum/feature-requests/?utm_source=wordpressorg&utm_medium=readme&utm_content=faq&utm_campaign=cpac-pluginpage)!
-Leave your feedback at http://www.admincolumns.com/support.

 = How can I change the thumbnail size of images? =